People-Centered Action: Building Communities Before Building Projects

 While the fruits of active community participation are sweet and highly rewarding, the process of building a highly participatory grassroots community, invested in the program activities and convinced of the end results, is one filled with a great many challenges.
 However, as community participation is indispensable to achieving the objectives of community development programs and ensuring sustainability, Bala Vikasa has been developing the processes and tools that strengthen and guarantee people-centered action.

-Intensive Community Mobilization, Motivation and Awareness Campaigns are undertaken in the initial stages of project implementation leveraging different tools to ensure that the maximum number of people in the target community understand the goals, objectives and results of the proposed projects.
+Intensive Community Mobilization, Motivation and Awareness Campaigns are undertaken in the initial stages of project implementation leveraging different tools to ensure that the maximum number of people in the target community understand the goals, objectives, and results of the proposed projects.
 Necessary social structures are facilitated at the grassroots in the form of activity community leadership and elected committees with gender sensitivity to ensure that everybody’s voices are heard, represented and acted upon throughout the process.
 As communities are required to participate in planning, resource mobilization, implementation, monitoring and sustaining the projects, multi-tiered capacity building activities are undertaken to equip the community members with the knowledge required to participate effectively and contribute significantly while discharging their roles and responsibilities.
 Technical assistance and moral support is offered throughout to the communities to help them firmly believe in their inherent potential to change the course of their lives.

 Bala Vikasa has enjoyed much success in ensuring community participation and beneficiary contribution, thereby significantly raising its credibility among donors and partners, owing to a few critical success factors.
 Community participation can be witnessed only when there is effective vision casting – helping the communities realistically see where they will be over the course of time if the proposed projects are implemented.
 A systematic, time-tested, inclusive approach to mobilize, motivate and engage communities is necessary for community participation.
 The competency of the field staff engaged in community mobilization, in terms of attitude, knowledge and skill, can decisively alter the participation levels of the community.
 Gaps in any one area will affect the success of community participation.
 These are important considerations for community development organizations looking to enhance the levels of community participation in their programs and thereby, improve the program results.